hmcts/nfdiv-frontend/README.md

 [case orchestration service](https://github.com/hmcts/nfdiv-case-orchestration-service).
 Make sure you have this running to run the frontend e2e.

+Some older versions of MacOS would require zsh to be installed and setup.
+This could help to avoid seeing weird connection issues that could come in the way of the Frontend successfully making calls to the backend layer.

 ### Running with Docker

 Create docker image: